 Job interviews in Canada

 Canadians tend to be friendly and generous with superlatives.
-During interviews, you may hear very positive feedback—you’d be “a perfect fit,” your resume is “awesome,” etc. Maybe you did ace your job interview and maybe you’ll get a call back right away… but the recruiter or hiring manager may also never call again.
-Occasionally, you will be “ghosted” after being led to believe you had every chance to get the job.
-You can follow up once, then move on if you don’t get a job offer.
-Maybe another candidate was more qualified, maybe the position was filled internally, who knows.
+During interviews, you may hear very positive feedback—you’d be “a perfect fit” or your resume is “awesome”, etc. Maybe you did ace your job interview and maybe you’ll get a call back right away… but the recruiter or hiring manager may also never call again.
+It’s possible to be “ghosted” after being led to believe you could get the job.

-How do you know your terms of employment, then?
-The Canada Labour Code sets out minimum standards that federally regulated employers and employees must follow and there are employment standards for each province/territory.
+How do you know your terms of employment without a contract?
+The Canada Labour Code sets out minimum standards that federally regulated employers and employees must follow.
+You should look up the employment standards for your province/territory.

-Just make sure to get your pay stubs.
-They show your gross income, net pay, employment insurance, vacation pay and other deductions.
+Always make sure to get your pay stubs (paycheck).
+Your pay stubs will show your gross income, net pay, employment insurance, vacation pay, and other deductions.
+You will need this information when it comes to tax season.

 0 comments